Marco Polo: Further exploration

-Other lesser-known European explorers had already travelled to China, such as Giovanni da Pian del Carpine, but Polo's book meant that his journey was the first to be widely known.
+Other lesser-known European explorers had already travelled to China, such as Giovanni da Pian del Carpine with Benedict of Poland, but Polo's book meant that his journey was the first to be widely known.
 Christopher Columbus was inspired enough by Polo's description of the Far East to want to visit those lands for himself.
 A copy of Polo's book was among his belongings, with handwritten annotations.

 Bento de Góis, inspired by Polo's writings of a Christian kingdom in the east, travelled 4000 mi in three years across Central Asia.
 He never found the kingdom but ended his travels at the Great Wall of China in 1605, proving that Cathay was what Matteo Ricci (1552–1610) called China.